myNemy/Nextcloud-Carousel/MILESTONE.md

 **What's in the code but NOT USED:**
 - ✅ `StackView` is now used with replace() method
 - ✅ `ImageComponent.qml` created and used for image display
-- ✅ `TransitionType` setting is read and used (Fade working, Slide/Zoom pending)
+- ✅ `TransitionType` setting is read and used (all types working: Fade, Slide, Zoom)
+- ✅ `TransitionEnabled` setting to control transitions on/off
+- ✅ `TransitionRandom` setting to randomize transition type per image

 ### Solution: Implement Transition System